0xPolygonID/tutorials/mkdocs/docs/quick-start-demo.md

     </div>

 ## Issue a new credential to attest to the ID Holder's event attendance
 A trusted entity, for instance, a private institution will now play the role of an issuer.
-It will be possible for creating the credential and send it to the ID Holder.
+It will be responsible for creating the credential and sending it to the ID Holder.
 We are using a testing environment to manage credentials: [https://issuer-ui.polygonid.me](https://issuer-ui.polygonid.me).
 This is the place where the trusted entity can create credentials, schemas and generate connections.
 However, before you actually issue a credential using the Issuer node, you need to create a schema for that credential, which basically is the set of JSON files that gather all the attributes of that specific credential.